-In honor of Acupuncture Medicine Day, the ASA and NCCAOM have come together to celebrate Diversity and Community in the Acupuncture Profession.
-This webinar event, comprising four panel discussions, is designed to help practitioners learn how cultural competence can positively affect patient safety and efficacy of treatment within our local communities and through global outreach.
+On October 24, 2020, in honor of Acupuncture Medicine Day, the ASA and NCCAOM came together to celebrate Diversity and Community in the Acupuncture Profession.
+The webinar event, comprised of four panel discussions, was designed to help practitioners learn how cultural competence can positively affect patient safety and efficacy of treatment within our local communities and through global outreach.
 Through cultural appreciation, we honor ourselves, our patients and our communities, thereby increasing the strength of our Acupuncture Medicine treatments.
-You can choose to attend individual panels or all of the great panel discussions to obtain up to 4 complimentary PDAs/CEUs.
-Please join us, as we celebrate the 18th Annual Acupuncture Medicine Day together!
+Descriptions, recordings, and PowerPoint slides are available below.

 We will learn a brief history of Acupuncture Medicine Day, and the importance of cultural competence in our profession.
 We will learn about cultural appropriation and cultural appreciation in acupuncture.
 While incorporating different elements of ourselves into our treatments, we have to be cautious to avoid cultural appropriation.
 This panel will discuss ways to ensure patient safety through cultural appreciation and being culturally appropriate.